aws-samples/generative-ai-cdk-constructs-samples/samples/document_explorer/README.md

     ```shell
         cd terraform-config-frontend
     ```
 2. Configure your environment variables in `client_app/Dockerfile`.
-Replace the property values with the values retrieved from the stack outputs/console.
-You will leave `APP_URI` as a placeholder for now because the URI will be the Cloudfront URL output from your Terraform deployment.
+Replace the property values with the values the were outputted from the backend Terraform deployment in your terminal.
+You will leave `APP_URI` as a placeholder for now because the URI will be the Cloudfront URL output from your Front End Terraform deployment.
   ```
-ENV COGNITO_DOMAIN = "<ApiStack.CognitoDomain>"
+ENV COGNITO_DOMAIN = "<Output.CognitoDomain>"
-ENV REGION = "<ApiStack.Region>"
+ENV REGION = "<Output.Region>"
-ENV USER_POOL_ID = "<ApiStack.UserPoolId>"
+ENV USER_POOL_ID = "<Output.UserPoolId>"
-ENV CLIENT_ID = "<ApiStack.ClientId>"
+ENV CLIENT_ID = "<Output.ClientId>"
-ENV CLIENT_SECRET = "COGNITO_CLIENT_SECRET"
+ENV CLIENT_SECRET = "<COGNITO_CLIENT_SECRET>"
-ENV IDENTITY_POOL_ID = "<ApiStack.IdentityPoolId>"
+ENV IDENTITY_POOL_ID = "<Output.IdentityPoolId>"
-ENV AUTHENTICATED_ROLE_ARN = "<ApiStack.AuthenticatedRoleArn>"
+ENV AUTHENTICATED_ROLE_ARN = "<Output.AuthenticatedRoleArn>"
-ENV GRAPHQL_ENDPOINT = "<ApiStack.GraphQLEndpoint>"
+ENV GRAPHQL_ENDPOINT = "<Output.GraphQLEndpoint>"
-ENV S3_INPUT_BUCKET = "<PersistenceStack.InputsAssetsBucket>"
+ENV S3_INPUT_BUCKET = "<Output.InputsAssetsBucket>"
-ENV S3_PROCESSED_BUCKET = "<PersistenceStack.processedAssetsBucket>"
+ENV S3_PROCESSED_BUCKET = "<Output.ProcessedAssetsBucket>"
-ENV CLIENT_NAME = "<ApiStack.ClientName>"
+ENV CLIENT_NAME = "<Output.ClientName>"
   ```
     Note: The ```COGNITO_CLIENT_SECRET``` is a secret value that can be retrieved from the AWS Console.
 Go to the [Amazon Cognito page](https://console.aws.amazon.com/cognito/home) in the AWS console, then select the created user pool.
 Under App integration, select App client settings.
 Then, select Show Details and copy the value of the App client secret.

 3. Run `terraform init`
 4. Run `terraform import aws_cognito_user_pool_client.update_client {user-pool-id}/{client-id}` and make sure to update the `user-pool-id` and `client-id` values.
 In the `terraform.tfvars` folder, add the values for the `user_pool_id` and the `client_name`.